Driving hasn't found its new normal yet

-- Not only the world is far from the old normal in road transport, it seems it's still quite far from establishing what the new normal will be.
+Not only are we far from the old normal in road transport, it seems we’re still quite far from establishing what the new normal will be.

 There’s another set of recent data, though, with a positive trend for US driving: annual road traffic fatalities.
 The National Highway Traffic Safety Administration estimates that 36,120 people died in motor vehicle crashes last year, down 1.2% from 2018, making it the third straight year of declining US traffic fatalities.